pxlrbt/filament-excel/readme.md

 ### Queued exports

-Exports for resources with many entries can be queued with `->queue()`.
-They will be processed in a background job and the user will be notified with a notification on the next page load (or when Livewire is polling).
+Exports for resources with many entries can take some time and therefore can be queued with `->queue()`.
+They will be processed in background jobs and the user will be notified with a notification on the next page load (or when Livewire is polling).

 The temporary file will be deleted after the first download.
 Files that are not downloaded will be deleted by a scheduled command after 24 hours.